 WatchGuard Endpoint Security collects the name and full path of the files it sends to WatchGuard Cloud for analysis, as well as the name of the logged in user.
 This information is used in the reports and forensic analysis tools shown in the management UI.

 To enable data collection, in the Privacy section, enable the toggles.

 WatchGuard Endpoint Security sends every unknown executable file found on user computers to WatchGuard Cloud for analysis.
 This behavior is configured so that it has no impact on the customer’s network bandwidth:

-- WatchGuard Endpoint Security will only send a maximum 50 MB per hour per client to WatchGuard Cloud each hour for each client.
+- WatchGuard Endpoint Security only sends a maximum 50 MB of files to WatchGuard Cloud each hour for each client.

-- The endpoint agent sends each unknown file once only for all customers using WatchGuard Endpoint Security.
+- The endpoint agent sends each unknown file once only for all customers who use WatchGuard Endpoint Security.

-- WatchGuard Endpoint Security has implemented bandwidth management mechanisms to prevent intensive usage of network resources.
+- WatchGuard Endpoint Security implements bandwidth management mechanisms to prevent intensive usage of network resources.